ralfspoeth/json/README.md

 writer designs -- yet at the expense of performance.
 We assume that value class will help Greyson to close the gap to GSON and Jackson in the future without compromising the current simplicity of the implementation.

+The Greyson library is really tiny: together with its dependencies on `jspecify` nullness annotations (4kB) and my very own `basix` package (19kB) it's just about 100kB.
+Google's GSON packages including dependencies are as large as about 300kB, which is three times the size.
+Jackson's core library weighs about 600kB, the databind package about 1.7MB, which is about 2.3 MB altogether or about 23 times the size of the Greyson package.

 ## JSON Test Suite